kframework/X86-64-semantics/README.md

 ## Directory structure

-  - docs: Hosts miscelleneous documents.
+  - docs: Hosts miscellaneous documents.
-  - program-veriifcation: Hosts few applications of our formal semantics.
+  - program-verification: Hosts few applications of our formal semantics.
   - tests: Hosts test-cases for testing the semantics.
   - scripts: Hosts scripts used for compiling/executing/testing he semantics.
-  - semantics: Hosts the semantics of indivividual instruction and execution environment.
+  - semantics: Hosts the semantics of individual instruction and execution environment.
-    - Following are the K-defintion files specifying the semantics of execution environment.
+    - Following are the K-definition files specifying the semantics of execution environment.
       - float-conversions.k
       - x86-builtin.k
       - x86-env-init.k